szeness/DieGarageSimulation/README.md

 tho very interesting how to best manage the threads in enormous high come ups.

-gonna learn more about it, tho I dont need it at my work now unfortunatly.
+gonna learn more about it, tho I dont need it at my job now unfortunatly.